 Just make sure to not pick something too emotional.
-No need to trigger those postpartum hormones – they will be triggered enough with day-t0-day life with baby.
+No need to trigger those postpartum hormones – they will be triggered enough with day-to-day life with baby.

 6. Extra Bottles/Formula

-If you plan to formula feed, you will be going through several bottles a day.
-Have plenty of extra, as you might not have time to wash them throughout the day.
+If she plans to formula feed, she will be going through several bottles a day.
+Having plenty of extra bottles means she might not have time to wash them throughout the day.

-And always try to have an extra stash of formula on hand so you never find yourself having to run to the store with a hangry baby!
+And having an extra stash of formula on hand means she will rarely find herself having to run to the store with a hangry baby!

 7. Different Pacifiers to Try

-When your baby is first born, you have no idea what kind of pacifier they are going to take a liking to.
+After birth, you have no idea what kind of pacifier your baby is going to take a liking to.
 The ones they give in the hospital never worked long-term for us.

 These pacifiers are what my oldest loved (and held on to FOREVER).
 We tried a few different kinds before finding the one that worked.
 They are especially nice because they don’t fall out as easily like so many other brands.

 I sincerely wish my other babies would have taken pacifiers.
 It would have made my life SO much easier!